Kazuho-Shibuya/curriculum-vitae/README.md

 ## SUMMARY
 Software engineer
-- 0.5 years of experience in back-end design and development using Ruby on Rails and GraphQL
+- 0.5 years of experience in back-end design and development using Ruby on Rails and GraphQL.
-- 1.5 years of experience in back-end design and development using Ruby on Rails and REST API
+- 1.5 years of experience in back-end design and development using Ruby on Rails and REST API.
-- 0.5 years of experience in front-end design and development using Next.js and TypeScript
+- 0.5 years of experience in front-end design and development using Next.js and TypeScript.
-- 1.5 years of experience in front-end design and development using React and JavaScript
+- 1.5 years of experience in front-end design and development using React and JavaScript.
-- 1.5 years of experience in development using Docker and AWS
+- 1.5 years of experience in development using Docker and AWS.
-- 6 years of experience in refactoring for readability and maintainability
+- 6 years of experience in refactoring for readability and maintainability.

 ## TECHNOLOGY USED
 ### BACK-END